 - Single Split AC – meant for only one room such as a garage or sunroom.

 Both multi split air conditioners and mini split air conditioners can heat and cool multiple rooms or areas of your home.
 The main difference between mini split air conditioners and multi split AC is that you can have different temperatures for every room with multi split air conditioners.
 A mini split HVAC system will keep the same temperature across all rooms that the thermostat is connected to.

 Whether you need to cool a single room in your home or the entire house, a ductless split air conditioner or a multi split air conditioner is an ideal alternative to a traditional forced air system.

-Mini Split AC Installation
+Multi Split AC Installation

 Installing a multi split system requires drilling a hole of at least 3-inches in diameter to run copper tubing to transport refrigerant.
 A certified HVAC contractor will then run lines for the coolant, along with electricity and drainage.

 You will need to buy the tubing, also referred to as line sets.
 The amount of tubing you’ll need is determined by the distance from the outdoor compressor to each individual indoor air outlet.
 A condensate pump may also be necessary for drainage of accumulated indoor condensation.